DHTMLX/docs-suite/docs/grid/api/blockselection/disable_method.md

 # disable()

-@short: disables the `BlockSelection` module and resets processing of block selection
+@short: disables the BlockSelection module and resets processing of block selection in Grid

 @signature: {'disable(): void;'}